andyrm8052/basic_calculator_OOP/README.md

 existing objects without making your code dependent on their classes.

+In order for this to work we must create an abstract class that can implements the cloning part of the codes.

 For example, we could implement and extend a certain class or constructor so that we can clone its codes:
 ```